firesim/firesim/docs/Advanced-Usage/Conda.rst

 ---------------------

-In the example above, we only wanted to update a single package and it was fairly straightforward -- it only updated that package and installed a new dependence.
+In the example above, we only wanted to update a single package and it was fairly straightforward -- it only updated that package and installed a new dependency.
 However, what if we're making a larger change and we think we might need to have both sets of tools around for awhile?

 In this case, make use of the ``--env <name>`` option of ``machine-launch-script.sh``.
 By giving a descriptive